Learn How to Build a Press Kit!Posted April 29, 2013 | Tips and Trends from the Experts

 What’s in a press kit?

 A press kit is more than just personalized pens – though those should definitely be included.
-They’re attractively prepackaged sets of promotional materials handed out to media sources or business contacts.
+They’re attractively prepackaged sets of promotional materials handed out to media sources or business s.
 Each press kit is filled with items like custom magnets or free T-shirts, but they also contain vital information that’ll help the media cover your story or give potential collaborators a better idea of what you do.
 This might be a written statement, like a group resume, or a stylish postcard with background info on your group or biographies of you and your team.
 There will probably be a fact sheet, blurbs, photographs, logos, URL addresses, CDs, DVDs or any number of other items.
 Sometimes, all of it is stored neatly on a single flash drive printed with your group’s logo!

 How do you use them best?